Advice For Private Tutors Providing Private Tuition -

 You must take into account extra expenses such has electricity, decor any new furniture you may have to buy etc. The up side to

-tutoring from home is that all your resources are at hand and you do not waste valuable tutoring time travelling between your students
+teaching from home is that all your resources are at hand and you do not waste valuable tutoring time travelling between your students

 and you also do not incur travelling costs.